PeppeL-G/course-material/src/courses/client-server-communication/project-instructions.md

 ```

 ::: warning Note!
-FireFox supports the `*` value only in the `Access-Control-Allow-Origin` header, so if you want to support Firefox you need to list the values you want to allow in the other 3 headers, e.g. `response.setHeader("Access-Control-Allow-Headers", "Authorization, Content-Type")` instead of using `*`.
-[FireFox 69 seems to support the `*` value in these three headers](https://bugzilla.mozilla.org/show_bug.cgi?id=1309358), but `*` in the `Access-Control-Allow-Headers` will not necessarily include the `Authorization` headers, which needs to be listed explicitly.
+FireFox did before support the `*` value only in the `Access-Control-Allow-Origin` header, so if you wanted to support Firefox you needed to list the values you want to allow in the other 3 headers, e.g. `response.setHeader("Access-Control-Allow-Headers", "Authorization, Content-Type")` instead of using `*`, but [support for the `*` value was added in FireFox 69](https://bugzilla.mozilla.org/show_bug.cgi?id=1309358).
+If you want to support older versions of FireFox, you need to list the supported values instead of using `*`.
 :::

 ### Sending HTTP requests from the frontend